 *Community Engaged Learning (CEL) is an academic program at Millsaps College that enables students to partner traditional classroom content with practical application in the community.

-Contact Dr. Lola Williamson, the Director of Peace Studies, for more information.
+Contact Dr. Kristen Golden, the Director of Peace Studies, for more information.

 Self-designed Peace Studies Major Laney Lenox speaking of her time in Nepal on Gandhi Day 2012